10 financial tips for newly-wed Aussies

 The future isn’t set in stone, and you can't plan for every contingency.
 But having financial goals will make working towards your dreams a lot easier.
 Planning together is a good way to be on the same page about where you're going, and what you'll need to get there.

-Everything from being debt-free in the next 10 years to having enough money to put your kids through college in the next 20 years, these are things that need both of you working together to accomplish.
+Everything from being debt-free in the next 10 years to having enough money to put your kids through college in the next 20 years, are things that need both of you working together to accomplish.
 Set goals for your wedding anniversaries, family holidays, and retirement trips.

 #6) Create a budget to make the household run smoothly